 Vacuum pumps are essential when you need to maintain a controlled, air-free environment.
 For example, in the medical field, vacuum pumps are used in devices like suction machines during surgeries to remove fluids and maintain a clear operative field.

 These pumps are also crucial in the semiconductor industry, where they help create the low-pressure environments necessary for various manufacturing processes.
+In automation and robotics, vacuum pumps enable precise gripping and pick-and-place movement using vacuum suction cups.
 Discover more about the importance of vacuum pumps.

 How Do These Pumps Differ in Design and Construction?